This is an old border info page. Do not assume it is still accurate. If you have any concerns, contact us.

 Gray areas:

 Unfortunately there are some gray area with regards to vehicle permits.
-I have been unable to get a straight answer from Banjercito on any of these issues, and believe me, I have tried.
+I have been unable to get a straight answer from Banercito on any of these issues, and believe me, I have tried.
 They are:

 Truck Campers